-The RICE exhaust gas is directed through a muffler and is released to the atmosphere through a dedicated vertical exhaust stack with a vertical release point.
+Each RICE exhaust gas is directed through a muffler and is released to the atmosphere through a dedicated vertical exhaust stack with a vertical release point.

-The exhaust stack sampling ports for Engine No. 2 / EU-ICENGINE2 are located in an individual horizontal exhaust duct, located before the engine muffler, with an inner diameter of 16.0 inches.
-The stack is equipped with two (2) sample ports, opposed 90°, that provide a sampling location 60.0 inches (3.8 duct diameters) upstream and 54.0 inches (3.4 duct diameters) downstream from any flow disturbance.
+The exhaust stack sampling ports for Engine Nos.
+1 & 2 / EU-ICENGINE1 & EU-ICENGINE2 are located in individual horizontal exhaust ducts, located before each engine muffler, with an inner diameter of 16.0 inches.
+Each stack is equipped with two (2) sample ports, opposed 90°, that provide a sampling location 60.0 inches (3.8 duct diameters) upstream and 54.0 inches (3.4 duct diameters) downstream from any flow disturbance.